Saoussen-CH/DRL_Continuous_Control/README.md

 ## Overview

 This project is solution for the second project of the  [Udacity's Deep Reinforcement Learning Nanodegree (Facebook PyTorch Nanodegree Scholarship Phase 3)](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
-Policy-Based-Methods such as Deep Q-Network (*DQN*) is used to train an agent to naviagte the world and collect yellow bananas while avoiding blue bananas.
+For this project we will use Deep Reinforcement Learning Policy-Based-Methods to train an agent ( double-jointed arm ) to maintain its position at the target location for as many time steps as possible.

 ## Introduction